-No documentation concerning office and administrative costs is required to be provided to the National Controller or kept for further controls of Programme bodies.
+No documentation concerning office and administrative costs is required to be provided to the National Controller or kept for further controls.

-If direct staff costs used as calculation basis for determining office and administrative costs are found ineligible, the determined amount of office and administrative costs will be automatically re-calculated and reduced accordingly.
+In the event that direct staff costs used as calculation basis for determining office and administrative costs are found ineligible, the determined amount of office and administrative costs will be automatically re-calculated and reduced accordingly.